RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 9, mistake 0, hint 0
+Total: 10, clean 9, mistake 0, hint 0

 clean: 1.0	, mistake: 0.19, 	 hint: 0.05
 	Influencer marketing has become a popular strategy for businesses looking to reach a targeted audience.